 Skills for your CV

-- using your own initiative and thinking creatively;
+- the ability to use your own initiative and think creatively.

-Postgraduate courses in marketing tend to fall under the remit of business schools and will usually focus on a more theoretical understanding of marketing, such as customer psychology or branding.
-Although these types of qualifications can be helpful for graduates in non-business subjects, they are not essential.
+Postgraduate courses in marketing tend to fall under the remit of business schools and will usually focus on a more theoretical understanding of marketing, such as customer psychology, strategy and branding, as well as covering areas such as international marketing and digital marketing.
+Although these types of qualifications can be helpful for graduates in non-business subjects, they're not essential.

 What do marketing graduates do?